pedroamarall/rest-builder/git/README.md

 		1. Configure a new SSH key.
 The title can be anything you want it to be.
 The key should contain the public value in ***~/id_rsa.pub*** and not the private value in ***~/id_rsa***.

+		1. TODO: Write an example showing when an SSH key is required.

 ## Git Repositories

 1. Go to ***/home/me/dev/projects***.
 List the contents of that directory.